open-cluster-management/search-chart/stable/search-prod/README.md

 ## PodSecurityPolicy Requirements
    This chart has to be installed in kube-system namespace.
 # Red Hat OpenShift SecurityContextConstraints Requirements
-   This chart has to be installed in  kube-system namespace on a OpenShift cluster.

 ## Resources Required

 For Multicloud Search, minimum resource requirements in the cluster is as follows: